A Godly Teaching Philosophy

 “Here is the conclusion of the matter; fear God and keep his commandments, for this is the duty of all mankind.”
 (Ecclesiastes 12:13)

-When a person respects God and seeks to obey him, all his attitudes, actions and words line up with what God desires.
-And, we see that doing so is not even an option… it’s a calling and a commission… for all of us.
+When a person respects God and seeks to obey him, all his attitudes, actions, and words line up with what God desires.
+We see that doing so is not even an option; it’s a calling and a commission for all of us.